dotnet/arcade/Documentation/MigrationPlan/MyGetFeeds.md

 ### Bulk Load a "Legacy" Feed
 - MyGet is backed by our own Azure storage location.
 The idea is to bulk load a new "legacy" feed in Azure DevOps with all of our existing packages in MyGet.
 - This should allow our servicing builds to simply add a new feed to their nuget.config.
 - It's very important however, that no new packages be published to this legacy feed.
-The eventual idea is that we can simply "turn off" the legacy feed.
+The eventual idea is that we can simply "turn off" the legacy feed once the usage is either gone or minimal.

 ### Turn off MyGet (and clean up)
 - The two main factors which should make this transition reasonable are:
   - We don't have that many dependencies on MyGet left in our 3.x builds (relatively speaking)
   - There will be a "legacy" feed for existing packages.
   - The migration is being staged over time
-- Regardless, it is understood that this transition wil be noisy and the engineering servicing team is committed to doing whatever is necessary to helping out where needed.
+- It is understood that this transition wil be noisy and the engineering servicing team is committed to doing whatever is necessary to help out where and as needed.

 ### Appendix A - donet.myget feed audit (from 12/18/19 courtesy of Matt Mitchell)